MizzellConsulting/swatcher/README.md

 * When a large file is being uploaded, copied or moved, Swatcher will wait until the IO operations are completed before sending a creation notice.
 * In addition to the aforementioned, `SwatcherCreatedEventArgs` includes a `ProcessingTime` property to inform you as to how long the IO operation took.
 * In the `ISwatcherConfig`, you can specify a custom filter for `Created`, `Changed`, `Deleted` and `Renamed` events so an event is never raised for stuff you're not interested in.
 * I added `LibLog` to enable developers to "hook" diagnostic info as a Swatcher is processing file system events.
 Thus, you'll be able to seamlessly integrate a Swatcher with whatever logging mechanism you're using.
-Create an issue for info your interested in and I will consider adding it to the library!

 ### Installation
 Swatcher is installed using [NuGet](https://www.nuget.org/packages/Swatcher/):
 `Install-Package Swatcher`

+### Quirky Results with Text Editors
+You may notice some strange artifacts when using a text editor (e.g. Visual Studio, Word, Atom ).
+Swatcher is'nt going nuts!
+These text editors may create temp files or delete and re-create the file you're editing frequently.
+There are plans to add extensions for popular text editors.
+Let me know if there's one most important to you or if you'd like to contribute!

 ### Configuring a Swatcher
 ```c#